open-contracting/standard-development-handbook/docs/meta/markdown_style_guide.rst

 .. seealso::

-   Worked example: A link
+   Example: A link
       A short description of its relevance.
-   Worked example: A link
+   Example: A link
       A short description of its relevance.

 .. code-block:: rst

    .. seealso::

-      Worked example: A link
+      Example: A link
          A short description of its relevance.
-      Worked example: A link
+      Example: A link
          A short description of its relevance.

 glossary